wrtabb/UnfoldForYash/README.md

 ```
 ./CheckResults.sh yash_unfolding.root
 ```
 First, it checks the normalization of the response matrix.
+The sum ov events in each row must equal 1, so this is what it checks.
 The output running on your response matrix looks like this:
 ```
 number of events in row 1: 0.00512198
 number of events in row 2: 0.00512198